ib321/Explore-Products/README.md

 - Fork the repository and create a new branch for your feature or bug fix.
 - Write clear and concise code and comments following the coding standards and best practices.
+- Change only the part of code you have written don't format the already written code.
 - Test your code thoroughly and ensure it works as expected and does not break any existing functionality.
 - Commit and push your changes to your branch and create a pull request with a detailed description of your changes and why they are needed.
 - Wait for feedback or approval from the maintainer before merging your pull request.